annaandmandy/DS562_BigDataEngineer/Homework 1 - Account Setup, ADF, and API Connection/README.md

   <img src="images\image.png"  style="max-width: 75%; height: auto;">
   <i style ="max-width: 50%; height: auto;" ></i>
   </div>

 #### 2. Create an ADF Pipeline for Historical Weather Data Ingestion
+Historical Weather has some different parameters and API call restrictions when compared to historical weather.
+We will be creating another pipeline to ingest historical weather data.
 ##### For Each Activity
 We are going to start with setting up the mechanisms to make multiple calls to the historical weather API.
 Due to the API restrictions on historical weather (there were no restrictions on Air Pollution calls), we have a maximum amount of data we can get per call.
 Thus, our pipeline will have to make multiple API calls through [Copy Data](https://learn.microsoft.com/en-us/azure/data-factory/quickstart-hello-world-copy-data-tool) activities within a [ForEach](https://learn.microsoft.com/en-us/azure/data-factory/control-flow-for-each-activity) loop, where each call sources around a week's worth of data from the API and sinks it into Azure blob storage.
 <div style="display: flex; flex-direction: column; align-items: center; gap: 10px; flex-wrap: wrap; text-align: center;">